 Read and review the reference material from the individual program

 Analyze the references and provide feedback as to their suitability and effectiveness

 Locate specific research, academic and scientific, that further supports the practice being evidence-based versus a promising practice

 We will also provide further guidance via phone or email during the contract phase regarding the curriculum contents.

-We recommend periodic EBO performance evaluations.
-They help to ensure data driven decision-making, and actions guided by evidence-based frameworks.
-As an independent evaluator we objectively assess work being done, and examine the degree to which results line-up with your (and your funders') intended outcomes.
-We then produce your very own comprehensive report card of our findings and recommendations.
+As an independent evaluator we objectively assess work being done and examine the degree to which results line-up with your (and your funders') intended outcomes.
+We then produce a comprehensive report card reflecting our findings and make recommendations.